Profitability ratios: types, formulas and how to use

 Understanding profitability ratios gives you powerful insights into your business performance.
 Start by monitoring your gross and net profit margins monthly to spot trends and opportunities.

-Ready to simplify your financial tracking?
-Xero's accounting software automatically calculates profitability ratios from your business data.
-You'll get clear reports that help you make informed decisions about pricing, costs, and growth investments.
+With Xero accounting software, your profitability ratios are automatically calculated from your business data.
+You'll get clear reports that help you make informed decisions about pricing, costs and growth investments.

 FAQs on profitability ratios

-Calculate your ratios monthly to spot trends early and make timely business adjustments.
+Calculate your ratios monthly.
+This frequency helps you spot trends early and make timely adjustments to maintain strong performance.

 What's considered a good profitability ratio for small businesses?